-The elevators will remain unlocked at all times.
+The elevators remain unlocked at all times.
 However, only students with physical restrictions will use the elevators.
 A physician’s note is required for students to have elevator access.

 All staff members have district email addresses.
 Staff will make every effort to return emails within 48 hours.
 Teachers will not check email during instructional hours.
-For timely needs, always contact Ms. Moore or Ms. Shelton in the main office.
+For timely needs, always contact Ms. Ashman or Ms. Shelton in the main office.

 Fairmount Park’s building lock-down plan assists in maintaining order and safety within the school building.
-In the event if there is an intruder or event that requires a lockdown to maintain safety, students and adults are expected to go to a pre-designated safe area, remain quiet and try not to be seen from windows and the street.
+In the event if there is an intruder or event that requires a lockdown to maintain safety, students and adults are expected to go to a pre-designated safe area, remain quiet, and try not to be seen from windows and the street.
 In a lock-down, parents and visitors will not be allowed to enter the building.
 “Lock-down” means all inner and outer doors are locked, including classroom doors.
 No one may come in or out.
 “Shelter in Place” means that the outer doors are locked but staff and students may move within the building.
 Parents are sent email notification after each lock-down drill.